enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-tagging.md

 }
 ```

-The only tricky part to remember is that now we have defined alias match for partial schema view, where _'item.contentType'_ value is an alias of our current block Element document type in Umbraco - _'articlesByTag'_.
+The only tricky part to remember is that now we have defined an alias match for partial schema view, where `'item.contentType'` value is an alias of our current block Element document type in Umbraco - `'articlesByTag'`.

 ## Creating a partial schema - Articles By Tag Block

-We are halfway through, the previous schema iterated through blocks, this schema will handle a specific type of block - _Block-articlesByTag_.
+We are halfway through.
+The previous schema iterated through blocks, this schema will handle a specific type of block - `Block-articlesByTag`.

-As result, we want to display the following properties - alias and title of this block and collection of articles matching criteria defined on this block along with basic information about them - title, subheader, published at date and list of tags associated.
+As result, we want to display the following properties - `alias` and `title` of this block and collection of `articles` matching criteria defined on this block along with basic information about them - `title`, `subheader`, `publishedAt` date and a list of `tags` associated.

 ```json
 {